 It didn’t take long for top-rated Fox News host Tucker Carlson to make a huge move following news on Monday that billionaire Tesla, SpaceX, and Starlink founder Elon Musk’s offer to buy Twitter was accepted by the company’s board.

 After Carlson endorsed tweets from the popular satire news site The Babylon Bee, he was suspended from the platform, but he decided in the wake of Musk’s purchase to get back on the platform.

 Last month, Twitter also locked The Babylon Bee out of its account after it accused the satirical website of violating its rules against “hateful conduct” over a joke naming U.S. Assistant Secretary of Health Dr. Rachel Levine – a transgender woman – the site’s “Man of the Year” for 2022.

 The site remains locked out of its account, with its 1.3 million followers, because Babylon Bee execs refuse to delete the tweet.

 Carlson was also suspended by Twitter after he endorsed the Babylon Bee tweet and another from Turning Point USA’s Charlie Kirk, who said Levine had “spent 54 years of his life as a man.”

 “But wait.
 Both these tweets are true,” Carlson wrote, with a screenshot of both tweets.

 On Monday, he returned to the platform, noting in a post: “We’re back.”

-Leading conservative voice, author, and talk show host Mark Levin also rejoined the platform after the Musk deal was approved.
+Leading conservative voice, author, and talk show host Mark Levin the platform after the Musk deal was approved.

 Twitter’s board of directors accepted Musk’s multi-billion dollar offer to buy out the social media platform late on Monday.